zyli93/ASPE-APRE/README.md

 ### Aspect and Opinion Extractor with ML models

-#### SDRN

 We managed to run `SDRN`, a Bert-based model for aspect and sentiment co-extraction.
-We carefully record the procedure for reproduction.
+We carefully record the procedure for reproduction. __NOTE__: If trained models are already available, please jump to step 8!

 1. Clone the repo from GitHub: https://github.com/NKU-IIPLab/SDRN.
 Many thanks for sharing the code!
 2. Install PyTorch 0.4.1.